To all women

+The purpose of NKCx is to follow up and ensure systematically and continuously the quality of health and medical care for cervical cancer.
 The risk of getting cervical cancer decreases if you regularly participate in smear tests.
 There are good chances to detect any cell changes at an early stage, so that these can be monitored and treated in a manner that does the least possible disruption and less risk of complications in the future.
 You can read more here:

 What is NKCx?

 Swedish National Cervical Screening Registry (NKCx) is a register in which information on all types of cell sample taken from the cervix are saved.
 This includes information on: invitation to screening tests, cytological smear, results of HPV tests and tissue samples.
 The major part consists of cell samples from healthy women taken in screening purposes.
 Of course data is also saved for the samples where suspected cell change exists, those coming from patients under investigation, or those taken to follow up a treatment.
 NKCx differs in this way from other quality registers as the focus is prevention, but not treatment of, cervical cancer.
 See also:

 Why does NKCx exist, and why do we need to collect your sample data?